slebok/slebok/terms/software language engineering.md

 alt:

-> engineering of languages related to software, and of their tools, using tools [FS]
+> engineering of formal languages related to software, and of their tools, using tools [FS] (wow!)

-wow!
 ## Classification
 Discipline \> Software Language Engineering
 ## First Mention